-Non-CDBG-DR or CDBG-MIT costs related to the proposed construction of new items which serve the designated target area needs as well serving a larger service area (such as a new water storage facility) will be counted proportionally with the target area population serving as the numerator and the population of the service area serving as the denominator.
+Non-CDBG-MIT costs related to the proposed construction of new items which serve CDBG-MIT target area needs as well serving a larger service area (such as a new water storage facility) will be counted proportionally with the CDBG-MIT target area population serving as the numerator and the population of the service area serving as the denominator.
 DCA reserves the right to use a different method in calculating proportionality if required by the circumstances of an applicant's proposal.
-Further details related to leverage calculations is provided in the Scoring Rubric provided on the CDBG-DR website.
-(Note: The Scoring Rubric will not be used for the 2018 CDBG-MIT allocation.)
+Further details related to leverage calculations is provided in the CDBG-MIT Scoring Rubric, provided on the CDBG-MIT website.

-Leverage must be for a CDBG-DR or CDBG-MIT eligible activity and the beneficiaries must be within the target area(s) unless otherwise provided in this manual (e.g., furnishings and equipment may be counted as leverage).
-In addition, leverage must be related to the activity proposed in DCA-5 and the needs described in DCA-4.
+Leverage must be for a CDBG-MIT eligible activity and the beneficiaries must be within the target area(s) unless otherwise provided in this manual (e.g., furnishings and equipment may be counted as leverage).
+In addition, leverage must be related to the CDBG-MIT project proposed in DCA-5 and the needs described in DCA-4.